Economy of Myanmar: Gemstones

-The Union of Myanmar's economy depends heavily on sales of precious stones such as sapphires, pearls and jade.
+Myanmar's economy depends heavily on sales of precious stones such as sapphires, pearls and jade.
 Rubies are the biggest earner; 90% of the world's rubies come from the country, whose red stones are prized for their purity and hue.
 Thailand buys the majority of the country's gems.
 Burma's "Valley of Rubies", the mountainous Mogok area, 200 km north of Mandalay, is noted for its rare pigeon's blood rubies and blue sapphires.
+Burma's gemstone industry is a cornerstone of the Burmese economy with exports topping $1 billion.